 Exeter College is 50!

-2020 marks 50 years since Exeter College was named as the UK’s first tertiary college, though our origins date back to the 1800s.
+2020 marked 50 years since Exeter College was named as the UK’s first tertiary College, though our origins date back to the 1800s.

-Throughout 2020, we will be celebrating 50 years of Exeter College by reflecting on our history and looking towards our future as one of the leading education providers in England.
-We will be sharing stories from staff, industry partners and our inspirational alumni across our website and on our official Facebook, Twitter and Instagram accounts.
+In 2020, we celebrated 50 years of Exeter College by reflecting on our history and looking towards our future as one of the leading education providers in England.
+We shared stories from staff, industry partners and our inspirational alumni across our website and on our official Facebook, Twitter and Instagram accounts.

 Check out all of our 50th Anniversary Stories